CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/N/Implementation notes for the block SYS.3.2.2 Mobile Device Management (MDM) .md

 ### 1.1 Introduction

-In a constantly more digitized work environment, institutions supplementing or even replacing the notebook provide their employees with further mobile-working facilities through mobile devices.
+In a constantly more digitized work environment, institutions supplement or even replace the notebook by providing mobile devices with mobile devices.
 This usually goes hand in hand with the fact that employees want to have permanent access to internal and external sources of information when they are on the move and also want to use the devices for relaxation and further education.

 Whether an institution wants to address the opportunities and risks of mobile devices is no longer relevant today.
 Because with high priority, the question must be answered, whether this dispute has not already occurred or when this happens.
 If an institution fundamentally decides against mobile devices, then at least the risks that could arise through the use of and interaction with private devices are to be considered.